 Step by step:

-- Type in the child’s information: Name, birthdate, P-number and address
+- Type in the child’s information: Name, birthdate, P-tal (civil registration number) and address

 - Click whether your child has siblings at the 1st priority school

 - Click whether you want to register your child to attend an after-school centre